asierra/Metagrafica/mg.1.md

 :  Dimensions of the display area in centimeters (by default 10 10).

 `WW Xmin Xmax Ymin Ymax`
 :  To define the user space limits, or *World Window*.
 Every user defined coordinates will be inside these limits and they correspond to the complete display area of the graphics (default 0 1 0 1).
+It is a good practice that *WW* uses the same aspect ratio than *$D*.

 `$P n`
 :  To define the text size in typographic points (default 10).
 This can be changed inside the program with the attribute *TSIZE*.